stevenpack/cryptowarrior/README.md

 - Have a bit of fun with crypto and gdax
 - Try out the [blessed](https://github.com/chjj/blessed) terminal library
 - Evaluate text-based interfaces as alternatives to web or thick clients
+- Explode and become new Bloomberg for crypto. :p

 ## Pre requisites